DanielJamesEvans/Mitten/README.txt

 MAJOR LIMITATIONS:
 1) Currently, the interpreter only supports the float data type.
 The exception to this is that string literals can be printed.
-2) The interpreter does not support parenthesized mathematical expressions.
-The tokenizer source code contains support for parentheses; however, I have not implemented parser code allowing parenthesized token lists to be parsed.
-3) The interpreter is not guaranteed to correctly handle all incorrect Mitten code.
+2) The interpreter is not guaranteed to correctly handle all incorrect Mitten code.
 Code with incorrect syntax may cause the interpreter to crash.

 DESCRIPTION OF THE LANGUAGE SYNTAX: